nmdickson/GCfit-results/README.md

 - `clusters/`
   + `NGC*/`
+    * Output files from all sampling runs, for each cluster (see below)
     * Parameter posteriors, marginal distributions, black hole probability distributions, kinematic profiles, cumulative mass profiles and mass function confidence intervals, for each cluster
     * Core collapsed clusters are also shown without BHs under `no_BHs/`